 Torrey Harris received his bachelor's degree in industrial and organizational psychology from Christian Brothers University.
-He works in human resources management for Shelby County Government and is active in his community, serving in organizations like the Memphis Urban League.
-He convincingly defeated 26-year_incumbent Rep. John DeBerry, who was forced to run as an independent after the Tennessee Democratic Party executive committee voted to remove him as a Democrat from the ballot.
+He is the Director of Human Services at the Shelby County Trustee's Office and is active in his community, serving in organizations like the Memphis Urban League.
+He defeated incumbent Rep. John DeBerry, who was forced to run as an independent.
 House District 92 • Todd Warner (R-Chapel Hill) • rep.todd.warner@capitol.tn.gov